wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

         jdbc:oracle:thin:@localhost:1521/ORCLCDB.LOCALDOMAIN
         ```

-6. Run the tool using `./keyrotation.sh keyrotation-tool-<version>-SNAPSHOT.jar properties.yaml` command inside the extracted zipped folder location
+6. Run the tool using `./keyrotation.sh keyrotation-tool-<version>-SNAPSHOT.jar properties.yaml` command from  inside the `<KEY_ROTATION_TOOL>` location

-7. Edit the copied IS pack(new IS) deployment.toml file having the new configured databases and the new key
+7. Edit the `<NEW_IS_HOME>` `deployment.toml` file having the new configured databases and the new key

-8. Start the new IS pack once existing DB and config file data re-encryption completes
+8. Start the `<NEW_IS_HOME>` once existing DB and config file data re-encryption completes

-9. When no new entries are being synced in the logs, route traffic to the new setup and enable all load balancer API endpoints(privileged and end user flows)
+9. When no new entries are being synced in the logs, route traffic to the `<NEW_IS_HOME>` and enable all load balancer API endpoints(privileged and end user flows)

 !!! note
-    _Do not stop the tool at once, let it sync any remaining data in the temp tables after routing the traffic_
+    Do not stop the tool at once, let it sync any remaining data in the temp tables after routing the traffic

 ## Verifying the key rotation

-*   Check the output.logs file to verify if re-encryption happened successfully for the 7 identity and registry database tables.
+*   Check the log files to verify if re-encryption happened successfully for the 7 identity and registry database tables.
 Check below logs for successful/failed re-encryption counts of OAuth2 access and refresh tokens

     ```tab="DB log sample"
     Successfully updated OAuth2 access and refresh tokens data records in IDN_OAUTH2_ACCESS_TOKEN: 897